open-telemetry/oteps/0004-remove-spandata.md

 By removing SpanData, [open-telemetry/opentelemetry-specification#92](https://github.com/open-telemetry/opentelemetry-specification/issues/92) can be resolved and closed.

-[open-telemetry/opentelemetry-specification#68](https://github.com/open-telemetry/opentelemetry-specification/issues/68) can be closed. `withResources()` can provide a different resource for out of band spans, otherwise the tracer can provide the default resource.
+[open-telemetry/opentelemetry-specification#68](https://github.com/open-telemetry/opentelemetry-specification/issues/68) can be closed.
+An optional resource can provide a different resource for out of band spans, otherwise the tracer can provide the default resource.

 [open-telemetry/opentelemetry-specification#60](https://github.com/open-telemetry/opentelemetry-specification/issues/60) can be closed due to removal of SpanData.